node-red/node-red-docker/README.md

 To save your Node-RED user directory inside the container to a host directory outside the container, you can use the command below.
 To allow access to this host directory, the node-red user (default uid=1000) inside the container must have the same uid as the owner of the host directory.
-See [the wiki](https://github.com/node-red/node-red-docker/wiki/Permissions-and-Persistence) for detailed information on permissions.

 ```
 docker run -it -p 1880:1880 -v /home/pi/.node-red:/data --name mynodered nodered/node-red
 ```

 In this example the host `/home/pi/.node-red` directory is bound to the container `/data` directory.

+**Note**: Users migrating from version 0.20 to 1.0 will need to ensure that any existing `/data` directory has the correct ownership.
+As of 1.0 this needs to be `1000:1000`.
+This can be forced by the command `sudo chown -R 1000:1000 path/to/your/node-red/data`

+See [the wiki](https://github.com/node-red/node-red-docker/wiki/Permissions-and-Persistence) for detailed information on permissions.

 ### Using Named Data Volumes